What exactly is the Adtriba Multi-touch Attribution (MTA)?

 In the Adtriba MTA, a view contact is included in the customer journey just like any other touchpoint.
-At Adtriba, however, we differentiate between social views and user level views.
-Social views, for example, cannot be included in the regular customer journey because they are not available on a user level.
-This is where Adtriba uses its social view modeling approach.
+At Adtriba, however, we differentiate between social views (data coming from display views of social platforms, facebook, instagram...) and user level views.
+The data coming from social platforms views, for example, cannot be included in the regular customer journey because they are not available on a user level.
+This is where Adtriba uses its UMM modelling approach.

 Adtriba has native integrations with AppsFlyer and Adjust.
 This integration enables Adtriba to get all the information needed to include App touchpoints in the MTA.

 How can I actually work with the results?

 Adtriba returns attributed values to GoogleAds based on the individual GoogleAd clicks - fully automated.
 Hence you can use the attributed credits in your Google Ads campaign management.
 There you can use the attributed results either for reporting or for bidding purposes.

 Adtriba provides users with a streamlined and targeted dashboard to evaluate channel and campaign performance, including the comparison to common rule-based models.
 It focuses on performance metrics such as ROI, ROAS and KUR.

 Adtribas raw data export is a preferred feature, which provides all relevant and important KPIs on touchpoint, cookie or conversion level.
 This allows you to use the Adtriba results in your internal systems and running advanced analysis.

 The Adtriba results can also be used for the remuneration of your affiliate partners.
 As the Adtriba MTA algorithm, also incorporates qualitative on-site events to ensures that affiliate touchpoints are not overrated.